vchong/toys/docs/96btool.md

 Install
 -------

- * Install python3 together with modules for iso8601 and pydiscourse. iso8601 is probably in a distro package called python3-iso8601 but pydiscourse will probably require the use of pip3 to install.
+ * Install python3 together with modules for iso8601, matplotlib,
+   keyring and pydiscourse.
+Most modules are likely to be available in a similarly named distro package (e.g. python3-iso8601) but pydiscourse will probably require the use of pip3 to install.
  * Set PYTHONPATH to include $TOYSROOT/lib/python

 Quickstart